People Clerk helps you with your California small claims lawsuit.Start Lawsuit

-Thinking of filing a Small Claims Court Lawsuit in Monterey County?
+Thinking of filing a Small Claims Court Lawsuit in Santa Barbara County?

 In this article, learn about:

-- How to file a small claims lawsuit in Monterey County?
+How to file a small claims lawsuit in Santa Barbara County

-While there are many courthouses in Monterey County, only a few process small claims lawsuits.
+While there are many courthouses in Santa Barbara County, only a few process small claims lawsuits.

 To file your small claims lawsuit go to:

-Can I file my Small Claims Lawsuit in Monterey County?
+Can I file my Small Claims Lawsuit in Santa Barbara County?

-You can always sue an individual in Monterey County small claims court if they live in Monterey County.
-You can always sue a business in Monterey County small claims court if the business is located in Monterey County.
+You can always sue an individual in Santa Barbara County small claims court if they live in Santa Barbara County.
+You can always sue a business in Santa Barbara County small claims court if the business is located in Santa Barbara County.

-You may be able to sue in Monterey County small claims in other situations.
+You may be able to sue in Santa Barbara County small claims in other situations.
 For example:

-- If you are suing about a car accident that occurred in Monterey County.
+If you are suing about a car accident that occurred in Santa Barbara County.

-- If you are suing about property damage to your house and your house is located in Monterey County.
+If you are suing about property damage to your house and your house is located in Santa Barbara County.

-- If you have an issue with your Landlord returning the security deposit and the rented unit was in Monterey County then you would be able to sue your landlord in Monterey County Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where your landlord lives).
+If you have an issue with your Landlord returning the security deposit and the rented unit was in Santa Barbara County then you would be able to sue your landlord in Santa Barbara County Small Claims Court (you would also be able to sue your landlord in the small claims court in the county where your landlord lives).

 What types of small claims cases can be filed?

 As long as there isn't another court better suited to file the lawsuit, then the lawsuit can be filed in small claims.
-The most common types of small claims lawsuits in Monterey County Small Claims Court are:
+The most common types of small claims lawsuits in Santa Barbara County Small Claims Court are:

-How long do I have to File a Small Claims case in Monterey County?
+How long do I have to File a Small Claims case in Santa Barbara County?

-How much can I sue for in Monterey County Small Claims?
+How much can I sue for in Santa Barbara County Small Claims?

 This is also known as the "small claims court limits."
-In Monterey County Small Claims you can sue for the following maximum amounts:
+In Santa Barbara County Small Claims you can sue for the following maximum amounts:

-What are the Monterey County Small Claims Court Filing Fees?
+What are the Santa Barbara County Small Claims Court Filing Fees?

-The amount you will pay to file a small claims lawsuit in Monterey County depends on how much you are suing for.
+The amount you will pay to file a small claims lawsuit in Santa Barbara County depends on how much you are suing for.
 You will pay between $30 to $75 to file the lawsuit.
-If cannot afford to pay court fees, you can ask the court to waive the fees.
+If you cannot afford to pay court fees, you can ask the court to waive the fees.

 What are other costs for Small Claims Court?